 · In England, organising the annual parish meeting.

 To deliver against these responsibilities, the Council needs to be able to identify the critical issues, eg its purposes and plans, financial resilience and quality of governance, and be able to review these at regular intervals.
-The Council carried out its latest Performance Review in July 2019.
-A copy of the review can be found through this link.
+The Council carried out its first Performance Review in July 2019 and updated it in October 2022.
+A copy of the 2022 review can be found through this link.